-Prom: The Four “Ds” of Prom Protocol: Dates, Dress, Decorum, Drug Testing (April 2013 School Leader Update)
+Prom: The Four “Ds” of Prom Protocol - Dates, Dress, Decorum, Drug (Testing)

-Dates: Iowa’s civil rights law extends protection to students on the basis of sexual orientation and gender identity in the class-room, as well as in all activities offered by a school, both public and nonpublic.* This applies to all school dances, including prom.
-What this means is that same-sex couples may attend prom together if they are otherwise eligible to attend prom.
-A school may have a policy that lawfully discriminates, such as limiting prom participants to current students of the school or re-cent graduates of the school.
-Here are a few examples for illustration:
+- Dates.
+Iowa’s civil rights law extends protection to students on the basis of sexual orientation and gender identity in the classroom as well as in all activities offered by a school, both public and nonpublic.
+This includes prom (and all school dances).
+Therefore, same sex couples may attend prom as a couple if they are otherwise eligible to attend prom.
+However, a school may limit prom attendees to current students of the school or recent graduates of the school.

-Dress: While a school cannot insist that students wear traditionally female or male attire (i.e., girls do not have to wear dresses, and boys do not have to wear tuxedoes), schools may lawfully have a dress code if enforced even-handedly.
-The types of rules that will be allowable include such rules as no exposed navels, no exposed nipples, no exposed derrieres, no clothes with obscenities printed on them.
+- Dress.
+While a school cannot insist that students wear traditionally female or male attire (i.e., girls do not have to wear dresses and boys do not have to wear tuxedoes), schools may lawfully have a dress code if enforced even-handedly.
 In other words, the usual regulations are acceptable.
 But a boy may wear a dress to prom if the dress would be acceptable on a girl, and a girl may wear acceptable “male” prom-wear.
-By the way, what a kid wears does not have to be related to sexual orientation or gender identity.
-Think of it this way: If the male wants to wear a dress as a joke, then at his class reunion, he will be the butt of jokes, and the administration will be remembered in a positive light.

-Decorum: The key here is evenhandedness.
-Whatever reasonable rules of conduct and decorum a school has must be en-forced evenly and consistently.
-If public displays of affection are not tolerated, then make sure that staff members break up the kissing between straight couples as well as same-sex couples.
+- Decorum.
+The key here is evenhandedness.
+Whatever reasonable rules of conduct and decorum a school has must be enforced evenly and consistently.
+If PDAs (public displays of affection) are not tolerated, then make sure that staff breaks up the kissing between straight couples as well as same sex couples.